Finding a Sparse Connected Spanning Subgraph in a non-Uniform Failure Model: Problem-Specific Parameters

+We continue by presenting an FPT-time algorithm for the below-upper-bound parameter~$\ell \coloneqq 2n - 4 - k$ for \stue{}.
 We start with some additional required notation.
-A vertex~$v$ such that~$G-{v}$ has more connected components than~$G$ is a \emph{cut-vertex}.
-Graphs without cut-vertex are denoted as \emph{$2$-vertex connected}.
-We denote an edge~$e$ as a \emph{bridge} if~$G\setminus\{e\}$ has more connected components than~$G$.
-Observe that if there is a bridge in~$G$ which is unsafe, then there does not exist any unsafe spanning connected subgraph of~$G$.
+A vertex~$v$ is called a \emph{cut-vertex} if~$G-v$ has more connected components than~$G$.
+Graphs without cut-vertex are called \emph{$2$-vertex connected}.
+An edge~$e$ is a \emph{bridge} if~$G\setminus\{e\}$ has more connected components than~$G$.
+Observe that if there is a bridge in~$G$ which is unsafe, then there does not exist any safe spanning connected subgraph of~$G$.
 Hence, in the following, we assume that each bridge of~$G$ corresponds to a safe edge.
 A graph without bridge is called \emph{$2$-edge connected}.

 As previously discussed, our algorithm is inspired by an algorithm of Bang-Jensen and Yeo~\cite{BY08} for \textsc{Minimum Spanning Strong Subgraph}.
-Recall that in this problem one is given a digraph~$D$ and one wants to find a minimum spanning strong digraph of~$D$.
+Recall that in this problem, one is given a digraph~$D$ and one wants to find a minimum spanning strong digraph of~$D$.
 Each solution for this problem consists of at most $2n-2$~arcs.
 Bang-Jensen and Yeo~\cite{BY08} provided an FPT-time algorithm for the difference~$\ell$ if one searches for a solution with $2n-2-\ell$~arcs.
 An important tool for the FPT-time algorithm are ear-decompositions~\cite{West00}.
 Note that a graph~$G$ has an ear-decomposition if and only if~$G$ is $2$-edge connected~\cite{R39}.